 Ryohei (Rio) Weil

-Incoming PhD Physics student at The University of Chicago.
+PhD Physics candidate at The University of Chicago.

-My research interests are in quantum error correction and the intersection of quantum information and condensed matter theory.
-I recently graduated from the MSc Physics program at The University of British Columbia, where I conducted research on experimental realizations of measurement-based quantum computation (MBQC) in symmetric spin chains under the supervision of Dr. Robert Raussendorf.
+My research interests lie at the intersection of quantum information and condensed matter theory, where I am interested in questions such as what quantum phases of matter are capable of quantum error correction and computation.
+Prior to my graduate studies at UChicago, I graduated from the MSc Physics program at The University of British Columbia, where I conducted research on experimental realizations of measurement-based quantum computation (MBQC) in symmetric spin chains under the supervision of Dr. Robert Raussendorf.
 My MSc thesis can be found here.
-I also work as a contractor for the Quantum Architecture Team at Xanadu, where I was a 2023 research resident.
+I was previously a contractor and 2023 research resident at Xanadu Quantum Technologies.
 Before my Masters, I graduated with a BSc in Combined Honours in Physics and Mathematics (with distinction) from UBC in May 2022.
 My honours thesis can be found here.

 My CV can be found here.